 Bismarck real estate is some of the most expensive in North Dakota, although Bismarck house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bismarck is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bismarck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bismarck is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bismarck who work in office and administrative support (15.09%), sales jobs (9.30%), and management occupations (8.74%).
+There are especially a lot of people living in Bismarck who work in office and administrative support (11.66%), management occupations (10.17%), and healthcare (9.17%).

 The most common language spoken in Bismarck is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include German/Yiddish and Spanish.